Military career of Dwight D. Eisenhower: Liberation of France and invasion of Germany

 Once the coastal assault had succeeded, Eisenhower insisted on retaining personal control over the land battle strategy, and was immersed in the command and supply of multiple assaults.
 Encouraged by de Gaulle and the German commander Dietrich von Choltitz, Eisenhower ordered the liberation of Paris in late August.
-Von Cholitz surrendered the city on August 25, and de Gaulle triumphantly entered the city the following day.
+Von Cholitz surrendered the city on 25 August, and de Gaulle triumphantly entered the city the following day.
 With German resistance collapsing sooner than had been expected, the Allies rapidly liberated most of France, Belgium, and Luxembourg.
-General Montgomery proposed an assault through Germany's Ruhr region, while General Bradley called for an attack further south into the Saar region; Eisenhower approved both operations.
+General Montgomery proposed an assault through Germany's Ruhr region, while Lieutenant General Bradley called for an attack further south into the Saar region; Eisenhower approved both operations.
 Eisenhower's decision to split up Allied forces and advance on a broad front strained logistics and gave the Germans time to retreat to more defensible positions closer to Germany.

-In recognition of his senior position in the Allied command, on December 20, 1944, he was promoted to General of the Army, equivalent to the rank of field marshal in most European armies.
+In recognition of his senior position in the Allied command, on 20 December 1944, he was promoted to General of the Army, equivalent to the rank of field marshal in most European armies.
 That same month, the Germans launched a surprise counter offensive, the Battle of the Bulge, which the Allies turned back in early 1945 after Eisenhower repositioned his armies and after improved weather allowed the Air Force to engage.
 Though many Allied soldiers lost their lives in the fighting, Germany suffered a decisive defeat in the battle.

 After the Battle of the Bulge and the success of a massive Soviet offensive in early 1945, Eisenhower sent Air Chief Marshal Tedder to the Soviet Union to help establish a joint strategy for the invasion of Germany.
 Eisenhower declined to engage the Soviets in a race for the German capital of Berlin, and instead prioritized linking up with Soviet forces as soon as possible.
 Allied soldiers reached the Rhine in early March, capturing a key bridge near the town of Remagen before the Germans could destroy it.
-German resistance quickly collapsed, and on May 7, Eisenhower accepted the surrender of Germany.
+German resistance quickly collapsed, and on 7 May, Eisenhower accepted the surrender of Germany.